 Live Show, Digital Song

 The way we encounter new music has changed drastically in the last ten years.
 Where an artist once relied on record sales for income, now they rely on live performances and concert merchandise.
 Where a listener once sifted through shelves and milk crates of physical media, now they click arrows and scroll through album covers on streaming sites like Spotify and Pandora.
+Artists can’t rely on record sales for revenue anymore, not when streaming services have taken over.
 Live performance and digital media seem like divergent paths, but the music industry appears to be traveling both.

 Electronic.
 Electronic.
 EDM.
 Dubstep.
 DJ.
 DJ Duo.
 Pop Stars.
 Icons.
 ELECTRONIC.
 ELECTRONIC.
 ELECTRONIC.